samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 During a combat encounter, you or a player should track how much damage each monster takes.
 Most DMs track damage in secret so their players don’t know how many Hit Points a monster has remaining.

 It helps to have a system to track damage for groups of monsters.
 If you aren’t using miniatures or other visual aids, one way to track your monsters is to assign them unique features.
 For example, imagine that you’re running an encounter with three ogres.
-You might attach descriptions such as “the ogre with a big scar” and “the ogre with the helmet” to help you and your players track which monster is which.
+You might attach descriptions such as "the ogre with a big scar" and "the ogre with the helmet" to help you and your players track which monster is which.
 Once Initiative is rolled, jot down each ogre’s Hit Points and add notes (and even a name, if you like) to differentiate each one:

 **Krag (ogre w/ scar):** 68